durgadas311/cpnet-z80/md/MPMserver.md

 bnkntsrv.asm, ntwrkrcv.asm, servers.asm, and an nios.asm for
 the target NIC/HBA.

+The server instantiates N+1 processes, where "N" is the number of requesters allowed to log in at the same time.
+One process is for the network receive operation, and (generally) only accesses network receive functions.
+The other processes act as servers for logged-in requesters, and only access network send functions.
+In addition, N message queues are created and a single mutex queue (to prevent collisions on network hardware and to control startup/shutdown).

+When a requester logs in, it is assigned a server process.
+That requester uses the same server process until it logs off (or is otherwise disconnected).

 ## CP/M 3 - CP/NET3
 This server does not currently support CP/M 3 clients.